Posted on October 23, 2022

 In October 2022 Age and Ageing published a study conducted in the West of England by NIHR ARC West on the use of ReSPECT in care homes.
 It found GPs and care home staff see ReSPECT as positive and empowering for residents.
 Read more about the study and its findings.

 “I can’t remember the last time I’ve had to flick through the notes of a deteriorating patient urgently searching for discussions about treatment escalation recommendations.
 Now I can just find the decisions easily at the front of the clinical records and give the patient the care that the team who knows them best, has agreed.”

 A nurse practitioner

 ReSPECT continues to inform our patient safety work to manage deterioration and support care homes.
-For instance, the West of England Learning Disabilities Collaborative continues to advocate use of ReSPECT and the AHSN now offers free training to care providers to detect and respond to the soft signs of deterioration alongside the importance of advance care planning.
+For instance, the South West Learning Disabilities Collaborative continues to advocate use of ReSPECT and the AHSN now offers free training to care providers to detect and respond to the soft signs of deterioration alongside the importance of advance care planning.

 Our involvement in the ReSPECT project started in 2018.